Huyton (UK Parliament constituency): Urbanisation

 The seat was more suburban at a time of relatively low employment in the sub-region in the 1950s.
 Council housing and private sector construction of relatively smaller homes by the 1980s complimented the overwhelmingly semi-detached housing stock, downgrading the local housing stock during the seat's existence while solving the problem of chronic housing shortages in the city itself; a time when Merseyside expanded by a programme of home building and motorway building within the confines of Huyton and its suburbs moved further out particularly to the Wirral and other areas on the fringe of the new metropolitan county.
 The M57 was completed bisecting the area in 1974, so also the M62.

 Election expenses and type of returning officer

 The seat was classified as a higher-level expenses and returning officer county constituency rather than a borough constituency.

 Boundaries

-1950–1974: The Urban Districts of Huyton-with-Roby and Prescot, and in the Rural District of Whiston the parishes of Eccleston, Kirkby, Knowsley, and Windle.
+1950–1964: The Urban Districts of Huyton-with-Roby and Prescot, and in the Rural District of Whiston the parishes of Eccleston, Kirkby, Knowsley, and Windle.

+1964–1974: The Urban Districts of Huyton-with-Roby, Kirkby and Prescot, and in the Rural District of Whiston the parishes of Eccleston, Knowsley, and Windle.

 1974–1983: As prior less Kirkby.
 This was transferred to the redrawn Ormskirk constituency.